syselement/tcm-sec-notes/linux-101/1-linux-distributions/installing-linux.md

 sudo apt update && sudo apt upgrade -y
 ```

-> 📌 Check the official documentation of the distro for installs of other Linux distributions.
+> 📌 Check the official documentation of the distro for the installation of other Linux distributions.

 ------